divyum25bce10701/Digital-Literacy-Project/README.md

 ### part B- Social Media Do's and Don'ts for College Students
 A practical guide based on real scenarios:

-**Do's:**

-**Don'ts:**
+👍 Do’s
+.
+Think before you post—ensure your content is respectful and appropriate .
+Protect your privacy by adjusting account settings
+.
+Verify information before sharing to avoid spreading fake news .
+Use social media for learning, networking, and personal growth .
+Be kind and respectful in comments and messages

+❌ Don’ts
-- Never share personal phone number, address, or live location
-- Don't engage in online arguments or cyberbullying
+.
+Don’t share personal information like phone number, address, or passwords .
+Don’t engage in cyberbullying or trolling
-- Avoid sharing unverified news or information
+.
+Don’t believe or spread unverified news or rumors
-- Don't use offensive language in public posts
-- Be selective about accepting friend/follow requests
+.
+Don’t waste excessive time scrolling mindlessly
+.
+Don’t post offensive, harmful, or inappropriate content

 ###  Task 5- Cyber Crime Awareness